polarofficial/polar-ble-sdk/examples/example-ios/iosBleSdkTestApp/Pods/PolarBleSdk/README.md

 * From version 3.0.35 onwards.
 * Heart rate as beats per minute.
 RR Interval in ms and 1/1024 format.
 * Heart rate broadcast.
-* Electrocardiography (ECG) data in µV.
+* Electrocardiography (ECG) data in µV with sample rate 130Hz.
 Default epoch for timestamp is 1.1.2000
 * Accelerometer data with sample rates of 25Hz, 50Hz, 100Hz and 200Hz and range of 2G, 4G and 8G.
 Axis specific acceleration data in mG.
 Default epoch for timestamp is 1.1.2000
 * Start and stop of internal recording and request for internal recording status.
 Recording supports RR, HR with one second sampletime or HR with five second sampletime.
 * List, read and remove for stored internal recording (sensor supports only one recording at the time).